CFP – Frequently Asked Questions

 For KMDC CFP Fee, please read Question C6 below or click HERE.

-Yes, KMDC offers corporate rate for all staff that attached to any financial institutions, e.g. banks, unit trust, insurance, financial advisory and stock broking companies, financial service providers and full time students (including fresh graduates).
-They will enjoy a saving of about RM100 per module.
+Yes, KMDC offers corporate rate for all staff that attached to any financial institutions, e.g. banks, unit trust, insurance, financial advisory, financial service providers.
+They will enjoy a saving of about RM100-RM150 per module.
+For seniors above 51 and youth 23 & below, they will enjoy a discount of RM300 per module.
 Do read Question C6 below.

 C7.
 What is KMDC’s refund policy if I decide to discontinue a module?